jgasteiz/fuzzotree/README.md

 # fuzzotree

-Javascript app which prints an ul-tree given a json object with the following format:
+jQuery app which prints an ul-tree given a json object with the following format:

         var json_object = [
             {